annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 ## Step 4 The dependent variable

-The response variable represents the ground truth values of what responses the dyads aactually gave in the experiment, i.e., whether they chose left (0) or right (1).
+The ```response``` variable represents the ground truth values of what choice responses the dyads aactually gave in the experiment, i.e., whether they chose left (0) or right (1).
 In this step we just generate the values randomly for now.
 The goal is simply to have a column in the dataframe that looks like trial-by-trial participant responses, so that later when lagging the responses or correctness make sense.

-Later, we will overwrite response variable with samples drawn from the model-based probabilities (outcome).
+Later, we will overwrite response variable with samples drawn from the model-based probabilities (```outcome```).
 This is essentially what the model predicts the participant would choose, given the predictors.
 Doing this ensures that the final simulated responses are consistent with the model’s assumptions.

 ```{r}
 # create an initial response variable (observed left/right responses)